 There are three tools you can use to run speed tests:

 These speed tests will give you letter grades in certain areas (A for excellent and F for not-so-excellent) and concrete recommendations for improvement.
 These recommendations include:

 - Minimizing HTTP requests, which requires some technical chops

 - Minifying your CSS, which can be done easily with plugins and online tools

 Run these speed tests once a quarter, and it'll help you make sure that your website loads quickly.
 A slow-loading website = lost visitors = lost revenue.

-Website maintenance can be daunting.
+Website maintenance can be daunting, especially if you plan to build your own website.
 However, it is doable, and you don't have to be a technology genius to do it well.